A true picture of US black jobless figures

 Economists say slow and steady growth since the end of the recession is responsible for the job gains, much of which pre-date the Trump administration.

-In 2017, Mr Trump's first year in office, the black unemployment rate fell by about 1%.
+In 2017, Mr Trump's first year in office, the black unemployment rate fell by about 1 percentage point.

-That is roughly on par with the annual pace of improvement during the final two years of the Barack Obama administration.
+That is roughly on par with the annual pace of improvement during the final years of the Barack Obama administration.

 The president has touted deregulation and corporate tax cuts as lifting business confidence and spurring hiring.